falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 `evt.args` | CHARBUF | all the event arguments, aggregated into a single string.
 `evt.arg` | CHARBUF | one of the event arguments specified by name or by number.
 Some events (e.g. return codes or FDs) will be converted into a text representation when possible.
 E.g. 'evt.arg.fd' or 'evt.arg[0]'.
 `evt.rawarg` | DYNAMIC | one of the event arguments specified by name.
 E.g. 'evt.rawarg.fd'.
-`evt.info` | CHARBUF | for most events, this field returns the same value as evt.args.
-However, for some events (like writes to /dev/log) it provides higher level information coming from decoding the arguments.
+`evt.info` | CHARBUF | Currently, this field returns the same value as 'evt.args'.
 `evt.buffer` | BYTEBUF | the binary data buffer for events that have one, like read(), recvfrom(), etc. Use this field in filters with 'contains' to search into I/O data buffers.
 `evt.buflen` | UINT64 | the length of the binary data buffer for events that have one, like read(), recvfrom(), etc.
 `evt.res` | CHARBUF | event return value, as a string.
 If the event failed, the result is an error code string (e.g. 'ENOENT'), otherwise the result is the string 'SUCCESS'.